rawitat/gtypist_lessons/programming_quotes.typ

 I:Teodor Zlatanov
 S:If you want to shoot yourself in the foot, Perl give you ten bullets and :a laser scope, then stand by and cheer you on.

+*:SCRIPT_12
+I:Yukihiro 'Matz' Matsumoto
+S:Actually, I'm trying to make Ruby natural, not simple.

+*:SCRIPT_13
+I:Xah Lee
+S:The three characteristics of Perl programmers: mundaneness, sloppiness, and :fatuousness.

+*:SCRIPT_14
+I:Jeffrey Davis
+S:Perl has grown from being a very good scripting language into something like :a cross between a universal solvent and an open-ended Mandarin where new :ideograms are invented hourly.

+*:SCRIPT_15
+I:Bruce Eckel
+S:Perl is like vise grips.
+You can do anything with it but it is the wrong :tool for every job.

+*:SCRIPT_16
+I:Xah Lee
+S:Perl is the sanctuary of dunces.
+The godsend for brainless coders.
+The means :and banner of sysadmins.
+The lingua franca of trial-and-error hackers.
+The :song and dance of stultified engineers.

+*:SCRIPT_17
+I:Jeff Smith
+S:Perl is a car with an autopilot designed by insane aliens.

+*:SCRIPT_18
+I:Charlie Campbell
+S:JavaScript is the duct tape of the internet.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU